otovo/react-losen/README.md

 > A brutallty simple wizard for React and React Native.

-*Note:* This module _works_, but we got some nice changes coming out soon:
+**Note:** This module is currently in beta.
+First official release is right around the corner, and will include some nice changes:
-  - Async step validation
+  [-] Async step validation
-  - Upgrade to new React Context API
+  [-] Upgrade to new React Context API

+Please submit issues/feedback on GitHub ✌️

 ## Install